Cray-HPE/docs-csm/operations/iuf/workflows/upgrade_all_products.md

   1. IUF currently does not manage the rebuild or NCN storage nodes.
 NCN storage nodes can be rebuilt manually into the new image by setting the CFS configuration and rebuilding the NCN storage nodes.
       1. TODO set CFS CONFIG and IMAGE
-      1. Follow the instructions for manually rebuilding NCN storage nodes starting at [Prepare Storage Nodes](../../node_management/Rebuild_NCNs/Prepare_Storage_Nodes.md).
+      1. Follow the instructions for manually rebuilding NCN storage nodes in [management-nodes-rollout](../stages/management_nodes_rollout.md#manually-rebuild-ncns-with-specific-image-and-cfs-configuration).

 Once this step has completed: